JuliaLang/www.julialang.org/jsoc/gsoc/juliastats.md

 -   Learn and build on past approaches and packages for panel data analysis, such as those in [Econometrics.jl](https://github.com/Nosferican/Econometrics.jl) and [SynthControl.jl](https://github.com/nilshg/SynthControl.jl).
 -   Generalize [TreatmentPanels.jl](https://github.com/nilshg/TreatmentPanels.jl)
-    into an abstract interface for dealing with and manipulating panel data.
+    and [TSFrames.jl](https://github.com/xKDR/TSFrames.jl) into an abstract interface
+    for dealing with and manipulating panel data.
 -   Integrate existing estimators provided by packages such as Econometrics.jl into a single package for panel data estimation.